-With vaccine in short supply, Virginia assisted-living facility markets a ‘Vaccination Staycation’
+Virginia assisted-living facility markets a ‘Vaccination Staycation’

 Winters said potential residents must apply to live at Tall Oaks, whose inhabitants are mainly in their mid- to late 80s, and meet the requirements for assisted living as regulated by the Department of Social Services, including a health assessment and history, as well as a physical performed by its physician.

-Winters said last week that only one person — a woman who had pulled her mother out of the facility last year over fears about the pandemic — had so far responded to the ad.
+Winters said Sunday that only one person — a woman who had pulled her mother out of the facility last year over fears about the pandemic — had responded to the ad, which the facility took down Friday shortly before the application deadline.